The Proposed Development

 Leeds Methodist Mission Council

-The Leeds Methodist Mission Council will be dissolved at the end of August 2017 and its responsibilities transferred to two new groups already appointed by the District Synod – the Building Development Group and the Mission Development Group.
+The Leeds Methodist Mission Council was dissolved at the end of August 2017 and its responsibilities transferred to two new groups already appointed by the District Synod – the Building Development Group and the Mission Development Group.
 The first group will work with the Wesley Hotel Group and the second will provide support and guidance to Meridith as he continues the work developed by Jenny.

 Oxford Place Methodist Church